CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

 - I recommend changing the default disk size to at least 25 GiB, but you might want to go a little higher, to say, 40 GiB or more if you actually plan to ingest data sets on this machine.

 - You can either hit the next tab to add some metadata (called tags) for the instance or you can now hit review and launch.
+At some point AWS will ask you to create a key pair.
+Create a new key pair and download the private key.

 - The machine will now boot.
 However, we have not defined any security groups, so we cannot access it yet.